wbolster/emacs-direnv/README.rst

-provides the core functionality of this package: it updates the emacs environment to the direnv environment for the current file.
+provides the core functionality of this package: it updates the emacs environment to the direnv environment for the current file. the minibuffer will show a message with a summary of the changes made to the environment, similar to what ``direnv`` does in a shell.

 the global minor mode ``direnv-mode`` does the same, but automatically updates the emacs environment